-Progress, Plans, Problems (PPP) is a management technique for recurring (daily, weekly, or monthly) status reporting.
+Plans, Progress, Problems (PPP) is a management technique for recurring (daily, weekly, or monthly) status reporting.
 Basically, someone reports 3-5 achievements, goals, and challenges from the reporting period.
-It is used in environments like employee to manager, team member to team, or CEO to board.
+It is the ideal team progress tracker method.

 Progress is your accomplishments and finished items.
 What have you done?

 Problems are items you can't finish.
 Problems are often when you need help from others.
 The reasons can be waiting behind other team members, external factors, or just unexpected happenings.
 Any problems you are facing?

 PPP reports communicate three essential facts about a project: progress, problems and plans.
 There are both informal and informative.